Asunder (Terriers): Plot

-Hank (Donal Logue) continues with his Alcoholics Anonymous meetings, while Britt (Michael Raymond-James) and Katie (Laura Allen) attend the wedding of Gretchen (Kimberly Quinn) and Jason (Loren Dean).
-After getting his shirt ruined, Britt asks Hank for a replacement, and Hank offers to go there and give it to him.
+Hank (Donal Logue) busies himself with household chores and an Alcoholics Anonymous meeting on the day of Gretchen (Kimberly Quinn) and Jason’s (Loren Dean) wedding.
+Britt (Michael Raymond-James) and Katie (Laura Allen) attend, and Hank brings Britt a replacement shirt after his is ruined by another guest.

-Unbeknownst to Britt, Hank decides to stay at the hotel during the wedding reception.
-There, he sees that Ben Zeitlin (Michael Gaston) and Mr. Burke (Daren Scott) are staying at the hotel.
-He talks with Britt to inform him that he is staying and asks him to bring his tech friends to help him with a stakeout.
-Planting a camera in their suite, Hank and the crew find that a freelance reporter Laura Ross (Alison Elliot), who has been reporting some incriminating accusations against Zeitlin.
-Zeitlin wants to know the source of the accusations, which Ross refuses to disclose.
-Zeitlin then threatens with killing her mother.
+Unbeknownst to Britt, Hank visits the hotel bar.
+Nearly breaking his sobriety, he instead sees Ben Zeitlin (Michael Gaston) and Mr. Burke (Daren Scott), overhearing them discuss an imminent meeting.
+Hank tells Britt he is investigating Zeitlin and brings in Britt’s tech friends to help him spy on it.
+Planting a camera in their suite, Hank watches Zeitlin meet freelance reporter Laura Ross (Alison Elliot), who has reported about Zeitlin’s suspicious land acquisitions and business dealings.
+He demands the identity of her confidential source, which she refuses to disclose, so Burke threatens to kill her mother if she does not comply.

-As Gretchen and Jason get officially married, Britt talks with Katie about her pregnancy test.
-She lies, claiming that she isn't pregnant, although she feels disappointed when Britt expresses relief.
-He confronts her again for lying about the pregnancy and asks her what is happening.
-She whispers something into his ear, prompting him to leave the reception.
-She catches up to him, admitting to the affair, but not disclosing the name of the man.
-She then uses his remarks at the wedding to suggest that he is not ready for marriage.
-Britt breaks up their relationship, telling her that he will move out of the house.
+At the wedding reception, Britt asks Katie if she’s pregnant, but she lies and claims that she isn't, feeling disappointed when Britt expresses relief.
+Britt confronts Katie again for lying after she suffers from a bout of nausea.
+She whispers something into his ear, prompting him to leave the reception in anger.
+Katie follows, admitting to sleeping with someone but withholding the name of the man.
+Katie uses Britt’s remarks to suggest that he is not ready for marriage.
+Britt breaks off their relationship, telling her that he will move out.

 Hank manages to communicate with Ross, getting her mother's address to warn her about the threat.
 He also calls security to take Ross out of the hotel room.
-He places Ross in the limo that will drive Gretchen and Jason, managing to avoid being seen by them.
+Hank places Ross in the wedding limo, managing to avoid being seen by Gretchen and Jason.
 He then confronts Zeitlin, warning him to stay away from Ross or he will leak the recording of his threat.
-Zeitlin agrees to the terms, but Burke gets his payback by punching Hank in the nose.
-As he leaves, he finds Britt in the sidewalk.
-They both don't want to talk about their problems and walk away from the hotel.
+Zeitlin leaves, but Burke gets his payback by punching Hank.
+A reinvigorated Hank finds the despondent Britt and informs him of his encounter with Zeitlin.